 It is CTC's policy to only pay invoices based on the production of a valid Purchase Order.
-Contractors should not undertake work without an official Purchase Order or Service Request Number in the event of urgent call-out work as detailed below.
+Contractors should not undertake work without an official Purchase Order, unless in the event of urgent call-out work as detailed below.
 The invoice related to a particular service should include the order number.

 Urgent call-out work to be attended based upon a verbal request to the nominated contractor contact in the first instance to facilitate prompt response.
-The phone call will coincide with a service request identified by a Service Request Number, sent through to the nominated contractor email / interface as confirmation of acceptance of the contracted call out fee and minimum labour charge.

-A maximum of \$400 can be charged by the contractor to CTC under the urgent call-out work policy.
+A maximum of \$500 can be charged by the contractor to CTC under the urgent call-out work policy.